Last Updated on: 19th November 2023, 12:45 pm

 Cooked bamboo shoots have a slightly earthy, woody, and nutty flavor, so many parrots like the taste.
-Birds also enjoy the texture of cooked bamboo because it’s slightly crunchy.
+Many birds also enjoy the texture because it’s slightly crunchy.

 Bamboo shoots contain calcium, fiber, B vitamins, potassium, and phytochemicals, which have antibacterial and antiviral properties.
-Also, they contain selenium, zinc, copper, iron, and manganese.
+They also contain selenium, zinc, copper, iron, and manganese.

-While bamboo’s healthy, don’t confuse it with the bamboo houseplant, which is toxic to parrots.
+Don’t confuse bamboo with the bamboo houseplant, which is highly toxic to parrots.

 Can Parrots Eat Bamboo?

 According to the Royal Society of Open Science, bamboo shoots contain cyanogenic glycosides.
-When eaten, they break down to form cyanide, which causes oxidative stress and damages tissue.
+When eaten, they break down to form cyanide.
+This causes oxidative stress and damages bodily tissue.

 Cyanogen, specifically taxiphyllin, is an anti-nutrient that must be removed before consumption.